gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 tiny yellow flame bit into her hand like a drill bit.
 She clamped her teeth together to stifle a scream, and only then realized that her right arm had thrust the knife it was holding into the wound in Razi's side.
-She couldn't feel it at all---it was moving of its own volition, probing the wound with the knife.
+She couldn't feel it at all—it was moving of its own volition, probing the wound with the knife.

 "Hold!"
 Lady Kembe snapped.
 "Hold fast!"
 Erileine bit down on another